 About Cenotes of Mexico

 Many of them are open to the public for swimming, diving, and exploration.
-Many are open, however some of them are partially underground and the caves associated with these cenotes can run for miles underground.
+Many are open air, however some of them are partially underground and the caves associated with these cenotes can run for miles.
 Cenotes also vary in size with openings as little as a foot wide to as large as a small lake.

-The water clarity in these cenotes is often unsurpassed, often exceeding 200 feet, and makes for exceptionally good swimming.
-Some of the bigger cenotes are available as tourist destinations, many are locally owned, and many more still are either undiscovered or undeveloped.
+The water clarity in these cenotes is often unsurpassed, some exceeding 200 feet, and makes for exceptionally good swimming.
+Some of the bigger cenotes are available as tourist destinations, many are locally owned, and many more are either still undiscovered or undeveloped.

 These caves are called "solution caves" because they were formed by the slightly acidic rainfall dissolving the alkaline limestone.
 Inside the caves the geological formations such as stalactites and stalagmites are a spectacular sight to see.
 Many of the caverns eventually collapsed and the sea levels rose partially or completely flooding the cave systems.